Lachlan-Mayne/english-notes/Pete r/Business.md

 Creation of individual products to meet customer needs

 ## Cost:

-the amount a business pays for its goods
+The amount a business pays for its goods